danthe42/CarND-PID-Control-Project/notes.md

 # PID controller system architecture
 The system consists of two components:
-- A simulator which was developed by Udacity in Unity and displays our car driving on a race track around a lake,
+- A simulator which was developed by Udacity in Unity and simulates/displays our car driving on a track around,
 - And a PID controller which directs the car by controlling its steering wheel angle and throttle (gas pedal) in every time slice.
   There is a websocket (http-based data communiaction protocol) based communication between these two.
 The development of the latter component was my project task in the Self-Driving Car Engineer Nanodegree Program.
 So, in the following part of this document I will describe that.